Convert Figma logo to code with AI

 • Agree to the Xcode license (for using compilers without prompts)

-• Installs Homebrew unless you already have Workbrew installed (for installing software)
+• Installs Homebrew (for installing command-line software)

 • Installs the latest macOS software updates (for better security)